WPBeginner

 Now that all your plugins are properly uninstalled and deactivated, you can try to reproduce the error.

 If the error does not appear again, then this means that one of the plugins on your website was causing the issue.
-To figure out which plugin was causing the issue, go back to your FTP client and rename plugins.deactivated folder back to plugins.

 Once you have backed up your theme, you can safely delete it from your web server.

-If you are unable to reproduce the error after the default theme was activated, then this means that your theme was causing ‘Are you sure you want to do this?’ error.
+If you are unable to reproduce the error after the default theme was activated, then this means that your theme was causing the ‘Are you sure you want to do this?’ error.

 These steps will basically replace all core WordPress files with fresh copies downloaded from the source.

-After that you need to carefully delete all WordPress files from your server except wp-content folder and all its contents.
+After that, you need to carefully delete all WordPress files from your server.

 After that, you need to download a fresh copy of WordPress to your computer.
-You can download it from WordPress.org website as a zip file.
+You can download it from the WordPress.org website as a zip file.

-See our article on how to edit the wp-config.php file in WordPress for detailed instructions.
+Please see our article on how to edit the wp-config.php file in WordPress for detailed instructions.

 You need to add all sections except ‘Authentication Unique Keys and Salts’.
-Delete all the lines starting with define in this section.
+Delete all the lines starting with define

 /**#@+